comphilip/koreader-wiki/Installation-on-Chromebook-devices.md

 Double clicking the "deb" file on your chromebook will prompt you to install the app.

+### 1.1 Known limitations:

+- Battery will report 0% of charge (unable to fix, SDL doesn't know we're running on ChromeOS)

 ## 2. Install the Android package.

 You can follow [this guide](https://beebom.com/how-sideload-android-apps-chromebook/) and sideload the android apk.
 Check your chromebook arch.
 Most of them are based on Intel and you'll need the x86 apk.

+### 2.1 Known limitations:

+- OTA updates are broken unless you're on Developer mode.
+- Certain UI features have no effect when the app is running on ChromeOS (ie: brightness control)

 ## Which I should choose?

-Some features like sharing chunks of text or doing lookups in thirdparty apps are just available on the Android app.
-The rest should be almost the same.
-The Linux/Debian version works fine in multi window mode, while the Android version will only work at fullscreen.

-If you don't need these specific android features the suggestion would be the Debian package.
-It is easier to install and require less fiddling with your device.
-If you go the android install route you'll get a nasty message on the login window saying that the machine could have apps not verified by Google.
+When in doubt choose the Debian version.
+It is easier to install and to keep updated, works on multiwindow mode and you can type with your physical keyboard.

+If you're already on developer mode and/or want to improve the android port behaviour on ChromeOS you can try the android APK.
+In that case please don't open new tickets on this repo issue tracker.
+Just edit this wiki entry and add your issue to the list of *known limitations*